moritzstadler/acvi-med/README.md

 ## Deploying the System

+First navigate to the `/vcfimport/tool` folder.
 Starting the web application and the server backend alongside the database can be done comfortably with the following command.
 Depending on your local setup you might need to prepend `sudo`.

 <pre><code>docker-compose up --build</code></pre>